foliant-docs/foliantcontrib.history/README.md

     ```

 `revision`
 :   Revision or branch name to use.
-Branches that are used for stable releases must have the same names in all listed repositories.
+If `revision` is not specified, the default branch of the repository will be used.
+If you specify a revision or branch name, it will be used for all specified repositories.

 `name_from_readme`
 :   Flag that tells the preprocessor to try to use the content of the first heading of README file in each listed repository as the repo name.
 If the flag set to `false`, or an attempt to get the first heading content is unsuccessful, the repo name will be based on the repo URL.